nhselect/step1-training/content/user-guide/learner/07-sign-off/index.md

 ![](/img/le-7-3.jpg)

-> If you need to prompt Educator / Manager to sign off, select: **Resend** and an email reminder will be sent to your Educator / Manger requesting sign-off​
+> If you need to prompt Educator/Manager to sign off, select: **Resend** and an email reminder will be sent to your Educator / Manger requesting sign-off​

-5. Once your Educator / Manager has conducted final sign-off, **you will receive a confirmation email from noreply@dls.nhs.uk​**
+5. Once your Educator/Manager has conducted final sign-off, **you will receive a confirmation email from noreply@dls.nhs.uk​**

 ![](/img/le-7-4.jpg)